Skip to content

 Pagination & cursor helpers

 List endpoints need a way to page through results that is stable under concurrent writes, cheap on the database, and self-describing in the contract.
-As of 0.37.0 DaloyJS ships built-in, dependency-free cursor-pagination helpers that cover all three concerns: an opaque cursor codec, an RFC 8288 Link header builder, and a paginationQuery() Standard Schema that validates the cursor / limit query parameters and wires them into the generated OpenAPI document and typed client.
+DaloyJS ships built-in, dependency-free cursor-pagination helpers that cover all three concerns: an opaque cursor codec, an RFC 8288 Link header builder, and a paginationQuery() Standard Schema that validates the cursor / limit query parameters and wires them into the generated OpenAPI document and typed client.

 Quick start